coder/docs/workspaces/lifecycle.md

 ---
 title: "Lifecycle"
-description: "Learn about the workspaces lifecycle."
+description: "Learn about the workspace lifecycle."
 ---

 Workspaces are designed to sustain scheduled shutdowns and rebuilds.
 An